programminghistorian/ph-submissions/en/drafts/enablar/enablar-lesson-5.md

 axes2.grid(True)
 ```

-Here we meet a thirds variation of `plot()`, we simply set only the y values, thus we ignore the two other columns in this chart.
+Here we meet a third variation of `plot()`, we simply set only the y values, thus we ignore the two other columns in this chart.
 We also set a label for the horizontal axis with `set_ylabel()`.

 As a final step, we set a minimalistic margin, save the image and clear it from the memory.